About Low Emission Zones

 Poor air quality has a negative impact on all of our health, but we know that the very young, the elderly and those with pre-existing health conditions are particularly vulnerable.

 LEZs set an environmental limit on certain road spaces, restricting access for the most polluting vehicles to improve air quality.
-LEZs will help to protect public health and support Scotland in successfully meeting air quality legal limits.
+LEZs help to protect public health and support Scotland in successfully meeting air quality legal limits.

 What are the benefits of Low Emission Zones?

-LEZs will help to protect public health by improving air quality, as well as delivering various health, environmental and economic benefits, including:
+LEZs help to protect public health by improving air quality, as well as delivering various health, environmental and economic benefits, including:

 - cleaner air can have health benefits for everyone, especially for old and very young people and for those with existing heart and lung conditions.